Probe particles in odd active viscoelastic fluids: how activity and dissipation determine linear stability: Drag and lift response

 \subsection{Drag response for an incompressible fluid}

-In this Section we consider the response along the velocity direction [drag, $M_{\rm \parallel} (s)$] and perpendicular to it [lift, $M_{\rm \perp } (s)$], making the decomposition For simplicity, we enforce Onsager symmetry in this Section and take $\bm\nu'=\bm\nu$.
+In this Section, we consider the response along the velocity direction [drag, $M_{\rm \parallel} (s)$] and perpendicular to it [lift, $M_{\rm \perp } (s)$], making the decomposition For simplicity, we enforce Onsager symmetry in this Section and take $\bm\nu'=\bm\nu$.
 We first consider the incompressible limit, so that $ M_{\rm \perp }^{\rm inc} (s ) =0 $, whereas the drag response coefficient reads:

 with $\tau_0=\rho_0 a^2/\eta_{\rm s}$ and $K_0(z)$ the $0^{\rm th}$ modified Bessel function of the second kind.
 The corresponding drag response in time domain can be obtained numerically (see App.~\ref{sec_Laplace_transform} for details), and the results are displayed in Fig.~\ref{fig_drag_incompressible}.
-In Figs.~\ref{fig_stability_b98u98u} and~\ref{fig_stability_1111}, we explore the role of the odd elastic strain relaxation rate $ \gamma_{\rm o}$.

-A nonvanishing $\gamma_{\rm o}$ [Fig.~\ref{fig_stability_1111}] leads to a long-lived oscillatory behavior, despite strain relaxation due to plasticity.
-This is a unique property that can signal odd viscoelasticity in experiment.
-Furthermore, we note that the amplitude of these oscillations are strongly amplified by the odd elasticity coefficient $\nu_{\rm o}$.
-It highlights the nontrivial interplay between these different terms, that was already observed in Sec.~\ref{sec:stabilityconstraint} for the stability constrains.
-It shows that increasing $\gamma_{\rm o} $ and $\nu_{\rm o} $ cannot be increased indefinitely without inducing instabilities.
-Specifically, the dashed line in Fig.~\ref{fig_stability_b98u98u} (corresponding to $\nu_{\rm o} \geq \gamma_{\rm s}^2 + \nu_{\rm s}^2 $) corresponds to a diverging trajectory.
+\com{In Figs.~\ref{fig_stability_b98u98u} and~\ref{fig_stability_1111}, we first explore the role of the odd elastic coefficient $\nu_{\rm o}$ and of the odd elastic strain relaxation rate $ \gamma_{\rm o}$.} \com{For a vanishing odd elastic strain relaxation rate $ \gamma_{\rm o}$ [Fig.~\ref{fig_stability_b98u98u}], the drag response does not display oscillations, while a} nonvanishing $\gamma_{\rm o}$ [Fig.~\ref{fig_stability_1111}] leads to a long-lived oscillatory behavior, despite strain relaxation due to plasticity.
+This is a unique property that can signal odd viscoelasticity in experiments.
+Furthermore, we note that the amplitude of these oscillations is strongly amplified by the odd elasticity coefficient $\nu_{\rm o}$. \com{This finding highlights again the nontrivial interplay between the different odd coefficients, which} was already observed in Sec.~\ref{sec:stabilityconstraint} for the stability constraints. \com{It shows that increasing $\gamma_{\rm o} $ and $\nu_{\rm o} $ eventually induces instabilities.} Specifically, the \com{dotted red line} in Fig.~\ref{fig_stability_b98u98u} (corresponding to $\nu_{\rm o} \geq \gamma_{\rm s}^2 + \nu_{\rm s}^2 $) corresponds to a diverging trajectory.
 Such a non-converging drag response should be regularized by nonlinear corrections.